-I would say decide on if you’d prefer an attachable headphone mic like the Boom Pro/Mod Mic, or prefer something like a Yeti/Yeti X with a scissor arm.
+I would say decide if you’d prefer an attachable headphone mic like the Boom Pro/Mod Mic, or prefer something like a Yeti/Yeti X with a scissor arm.
 I also think that what you go with largely depends on if you’re PC gaming or console gaming.

 If your console is at your desk, or you’re PC gaming, the Yeti makes a lot of sense.
-If you’re like me and game on console from your couch, an attachable headphone mic works best.
+If you’re like me and game on a console from your couch, an attachable headphone mic works best.

 That said, here are links to my favorite options:

 Well that’s about it for today my friend!
 I hope you’ve enjoyed this discussion on the best mics for gaming, and are better equipped to make a purchasing decision!